 What other celebrities have conservatorships?

 One current example is actress Amanda Bynes.
 After multiple involuntary psychiatric holds in 2013 and 2014, Bynes was placed under a conservatorship with her mother, Lynn Bynes, as her guardian.
-She was diagnosed with bipolar and manic depressive disorder and has since been working to improve her wellbeing.
+She was diagnosed with bipolar and manic depressive disorder and has since been working to improve her well-being.
 (She graduated from fashion school in 2019!)
 In August 2018, her conservatorship was extended for two years.
 People reports that Bynes regained financial control in 2017, but her mother maintains conservatorship over her “person,” meaning she can make medical and housing decisions for Amanda.
 In February 2020, Bynes told her Instagram followers she was planning to push back against her conservatorship because of an excessively expensive treatment facility.
-Her next hearing is scheduled for September 15, 2020.